Sophie Turner Just Wants Joe Jonas To Pick Their Wedding Day Over Beer

 To be fair, Joe is pretty passionate about this brand of beer, and it loves him back.
 At the couple’s France reception, Coors Light provided cases upon cases of brewskis for Turner and Joe’s guests.
 The company even printed custom labels for the Coors glass bottles that read “Joe + Sophie 2019.”

-“Coors Light has always been mine and my brothers’ favorite beer.
+“Coors Light has always been mine and my brothers’ favourite beer.
 The fact that they made a customized bottle for me as a wedding gift is incredible!”
 Joe said in a press release.

 It was a pretty big deal for him to score some Coors before the big event, especially since Nick apparently ran out of beer at his wedding to Priyanka Chopra in 2018.